jiaawennnn/k8s_project/README.md

 ```
 kubectl get pod
 ```
+Example of Output:

-Output should show that all statuses are **Running**:
+It should show that all statuses are **Running**:
 ```
 NAME                       READY   STATUS    RESTARTS   AGE
 postgres-55869659f-kpsrp   1/1     Running   0          48s
 postgres-55869659f-twlv9   1/1     Running   0          48s
 postgres-55869659f-xzlp7   1/1     Running   0          48s
 ```
-Port-forward the PostgresSQL service to the local machine:
+Port-forward the PostgresSQL service, database to the local machine:
 ```
 kubectl port-forward svc/postgres 5432:5432
-kubectl port-forward svc/ui-svc 5000:5000
 ```
 ## If successful,
 You should see this in terminal which shows that it has been connected.